-After calling for fresh elections in 1993, Mr Sharif lost power to PPP’s Benazir Bhutto and took on the role of the opposition.
+After calling for fresh elections in 1993, Nawaz lost power to PPP’s Benazir Bhutto and took on the role of the opposition.

 Hussain says, "Benazir Bhutto’s return to power in 1993 elections owed it to the military abandoning support to Sharif.
 Another factor was the disintegration of the IJI."

 Nawaz’s second term as prime minister came in 1997 when the PML-N won by a landslide in the general elections.
 During his second term, he continued to be at loggerheads with the judiciary and in November 1997, during a hearing, a large number of his supporters stormed the Supreme Court building to disrupt proceedings.